filakhtov/bigcommerce/README.md

 Angular-powered preview is used instead of simply opening a new window with bigger size image.
 Works well on mobile platform too.

+#### Many-to-many User to History relations

+I've made history items unqiue and immutable for the sake of normalization.
+Only intermediate mapping table is modifiable.
+History record once created can not be removed or modified.
+This gives a possibility to use same search item across multiple users.

+### Some bonuses

+#### History management

+There is a possibility to remove search history items.
+Frontend part is based on __AngularJS__ and uses directives to do a heavy-lifting. __DELETE__ HTTP method is used to remove items from search history, although it is only for demo purposes and not even close to __REST__.

+#### CSRF protection

+There is built-in CSRF form protection mechanism.
+It is used only on login / registration pages.

+#### Autologin after registration

+User is automatically logged in right after successful registration.
+Additionally, it is not possible to access registration page for authenticated user.

 ### Shortcuts / limitations

+#### Few assumptions

+- Username must be between 3 to 10 characters long
+- Password must be at least 6 characters long
+- Search request must be at least 3 and up to 100 characters long

 #### TDD